braintree/braintree_ruby/pay_with_paypal_documentation.md

 ### Render your checkout page

 Before rendering your checkout page, you will need to insert a call to the Braintree API to retreive a `ClientToken`;
+The `ClientToken` is generated on your server, and then used for authentication from the browser to Braintree.
-you'll need to include the `ClientToken` when you instantiate the `Braintree.PayPal` client on your checkout page.
+You'll need to include it when you instantiate the `Braintree.PayPal` client on your checkout page.

 Here's what generating the `ClientToken` might look like in a Sinatra app:
 ```ruby